 We believe that our auctions generally draw a larger number of bidders than most other industrial equipment auctions.
 Also, the majority of the bidders at our auctions are end-users of equipment (typically retail buyers) rather than brokers or dealers (typically wholesale buyers).
-In recent periods, approximately 80% of what we sold at our auctions went to end-users of equipment, such as contractors.
+In recent periods, approximately 70% to 80% of our gross auction proceeds went to end-users of equipment, such as contractors.
 Large end-user bidder audiences, including international bidders and internet bidders, enable us to deliver world market prices and transcend local market conditions.
 The ability to deliver high prices on the sale of trucks and equipment is a core part of our value proposition and helps to attract consignments, which attract larger bidder audiences in a self-reinforcing process that we believe has been working in our favor for over 50 years.
-We believe that this momentum, together with our reputation, size and financial resources, gives our customers confidence in our auction services, which contributes to our growth and acts as a barrier to entry for potential competitors.
+We believe that this momentum, together with our reputation, size and financial resources, gives our customers confidence in our auction services, which contributes to our growth over the long term.